THE BIG BAG THEORY

 - Lots of the Big Bag content could benefit users of other layouts including QWERTY.

-- In particular, Extend and Compose are tools that everyone should try, and ergo mods etc fit most layouts.
+- In particular, Extend and Compose are tools that everyone should try, and geometric ergo mods etc fit most layouts.

 - Tarmak Learning Layouts: